libretro/docs/docs/meta/gsoc-mentors.md

 He also has a big interest in hardware projects.
 You can have a quick look at his projects over at his Github account: https://github.com/hasenbanck/

-## Twinaphex
+## Daniel De Matteis
-Twinaphex is a Dutch developer that has been the leader and maintainer of the Libretro/RetroArch project since its inception.
+Daniel De Matteis is a Dutch developer that has been the leader and maintainer of the Libretro/RetroArch project since its inception.
 Most of his activity takes place on the various subrepos on our Github organization (https://github.com/libretro), and work is spread out across the various repos, from core development to frontend development.